top of page

 Holy Cross Retreat was licensed in 1895 under the Orphanages Act 1879, then under the State Children Act 1911.
 It was licensed again under the Children's Services Act 1965.

-In 1977 the dormitory building and kitchen wing were demolished, but the steam laundry has been maintained as a sheltered workshop for intellectually handicapped women and men
+In 1977, the dormitory building and kitchen wing were demolished, but the steam laundry was maintained as a sheltered workshop for intellectually handicapped women and men

 Today all that remains from the days gone by is the laundry building and church on site.